To read 400-word biographies of our associates based throughout Europe, click on a country below:

 Iris lives near Munich with her family.
 She enjoys outdoor activities, especially horseback riding, and she loves to cook.

 Thea is a visiting lecturer for future coaches at the Sociale Hogeschool Ghent, and at Leren over Leven.
 She also leads coaching supervision groups for HR managers and other leaders who want to improve their skills.
 Among the topics she emphasizes in these roles are leadership, communication, and the impact of culture within organizations and across national boundaries.
-She is a member of the board of Antwerp Management School’s HR Alumni.

 *ANNE DAMOISEAUX coaches senior managers and executive leadership teams in major international corporations with a particular focus on diversity leadership and management.
 She is passionate about accompanying people in organizations towards sustainable performance and deployment of their human richness.
 As a French citizen from a Belgian background, and with experience in more than 30 nations, Anne works in English and French, and is conversant in German, Spanish, Dutch, and Mandarin.